Arcadia-Science/2024-paired-token-masking/README.md

 **Outputs**:

 * `logits_single.npz`: Stores the raw logits of each ESM2 model for the single token mask library.
 NPZ is a Numpy file format for storing many arrays which can be accessed by key values.
-This file is calculated using Modal and is git-tracked to avoid expensive recomputation.
+This file is calculated using Modal and is git-tracked to avoid expensive recomputation, and so the notebook can be run without needing to run anything using Modal.
 For details on usage, see how the publication uses it.
 * `logits_double.npz`: Same as above, but for the double token mask library.

 ## Contributing